Ocean Vuong: Career

 Vuong's poems and essays have been published in various journals, including Poetry, The Nation, TriQuarterly, Guernica, The Rumpus, Boston Review, Narrative Magazine, The New Republic, The New Yorker, and The New York Times.

-His first chapbook, Burnings (Sibling Rivalry Press), was a 2011 "Over The Rainbow" selection for notable books on non-heterosexuality by the American Library Association.
+His first chapbook, Burnings (Sibling Rivalry Press), was a 2011 "Over The Rainbow" selection for notable books with LGBT content by the American Library Association.
 His second chapbook, No (YesYes Books), was released in 2013.
 His debut full-length collection, Night Sky with Exit Wounds, was released by Copper Canyon Press in 2016.
-As of April that year, the publisher ran a second printing.
 His first novel, On Earth We're Briefly Gorgeous, was published by Penguin Press on June 4, 2019.
 While working on the novel, the biggest issue Vuong had was with grammatical tense, since there are no past participles in Vietnamese.
 Vuong also regarded the book as a "phantom novel" dedicated to the "phantom readership of the mother, of [his] family," who are illiterate and thus cannot read his book.
-Voung’s mother was diagnosed with breast cancer three months before the publication of On Earth We’re Briefly Gorgeous.
-After his mother died in 2019, Voung began writing his second collection of poetry, Time is a Mother, which has been described as a “search for life after the death of his mother."
+Vuong's mother was diagnosed with breast cancer three months before the publication of On Earth We're Briefly Gorgeous.
+After his mother died in 2019, Vuong began writing his second collection of poetry, Time Is a Mother, which has been described as a "search for life after the death of his mother."

+On Earth We're Briefly Gorgeous has generated controversy.
+The question has been asked whether some of its content is pornographic.
+After protest from an online group, the International School Ho Chi Minh City had taken back 19 copies of the book from students, to whom the book had been handed out.

-In August 2020, Vuong was revealed as the seventh writer to contribute to the Future Library project.
+In August 2020 Vuong was revealed as the seventh writer to contribute to the Future Library project.
 The project, which compiles original works by writers each year from 2014 to 2114, will remain unread until the collected 100 works are eventually published in 2114.
 Discussing his contribution to the project, Vuong opined that, "So much of publishing is about seeing your name in the world, but this is the opposite, putting the future ghost of you forward.
 You and I will have to die in order for us to get these texts.
-That is a heady thing to write towards, so I will sit with it a while.”
+That is a heady thing to write towards, so I will sit with it a while."

-Vuong lives in Northampton, Massachusetts.
-He is a tenured Professor of Creative Writing at NYU.